 In fact over 50 miles long.

-The romantics amongst you can still catch a ferry from Mallaig to Armadale or the Glenelg Ferry.
+The romantics amongst you can still catch a choice of two ferries to reach the island: from Mallaig to Armadale,

-and in the south by the Red Cuillins, both ranges often shrouded in mist,
+and in the south by the Red Cuillins, both mountain ranges often shrouded in mist-

 adding yet more to the mystery that is Skye.